Fibber McGee and Molly: Changes

 NBC wanted to keep its property going, so the show was retooled as a daily 15-minute show, aired Monday through Friday twice a day (afternoons and evenings).
 The retooling had new economies taking their toll on the original format.
 The studio audience was dispensed with, leaving the Jordans to record their dialogue in a quiet studio.
 All five of each week's episodes were recorded in a single session.
 (This proved a special boon to Marian Jordan, who found the new surroundings more comfortable and convenient.)
 The musical sections of the half-hour format were removed, leaving a quarter-hour of continuous comedy.
 Although announcer Harlow Wilcox and character comedian Gale Gordon did not participate in the daily shows, Bill Thompson and Arthur Q. Bryan continued making appearances alongside the Jordans, along with familiar radio performers Virginia Gregg, Herb Vigran, Robert Easton, and Mary Jane Croft, among others.
 The new format began airing on October 5, 1953, and was successful; NBC Radio kept Fibber McGee and Molly in its weekday lineup through March 23, 1956.
+Both the Jordans and the writers took things easier toward the end of the run: beginning in September 1955, about five out of every 25 shows were repeats or condensed versions of old half-hour scripts.

 NBC had launched an ambitious new format for its weekend programming in 1955: Monitor.
 This was designed especially to demonstrate the immediacy and importance of radio, with a mixture of news, sports, music, comedy, human interest, and special events running continuously throughout the weekend hours.
 In 1957 NBC, still valuing its Fibber McGee and Molly property, invited Jim and Marian Jordan to record new comedy routines for Monitor.
 These interludes, aired as Just Molly and Me, featured the Jordans (alone, with no supporting cast) in five-minute sketches written by Monitor staffer (and Bob and Ray writer) Tom Koch.
 Koch caught the spirit of the series beautifully, bringing back many of the familiar hallmarks of the half-hour series and cleverly fashioning new stories in five-part serial form.
 A 1959 strip, "Autumn Drive," has Fibber and Molly planning to look at the fall foliage: episode one has the couple enthusing about the trip; episode two has McGee explaining foliage to Teeny; episode three has the McGees loading their car for any contingency; episode four has them on the road; and episode five has them reviewing the photographs they took on the tour.
 Radio historian Gerald S. Nachman has written that the Jordans anticipated renewing their contract with NBC for another three years when Marian's battle against ovarian cancer ended with her death in 1961.